qgis/QGIS-Website/content/resources/installation-guide/index.md

 Before installing any of the nightly builds note the [warnings](#warning) below.

+## Portable version

+Currently, there is no official portable version of QGIS.
+However, you can refer to an example of a portable QGIS setup available [here](https://github.com/pigreco/QGIS_portable_3x).
+Please note that the instructions are provided in Italian.

 # Linux

 Most linux distributions split QGIS into several packages; you’ll probably need `qgis` and `qgis-python` (to run plugins).
 Packages like `qgis-grass` (or `qgis-plugin-grass`), `qgis-server` can be skipped initially, or installed only when you need them.